i-dominguez/Spiced_projects/README.md

 The movie recommender is based on the Collaborative Filtering approach, and creates predictions for movie ratings with Matrix Factorization technique (NMF).
 It is trained on the 'small' dataset of [MovieLens](https://grouplens.org/datasets/movielens/).

 The online user-interface is built and deployed with Streamlit and can be found here.

+The folder of this project can be found [here](https://github.com/i-dominguez/spiced_projects/tree/main/10_recommender_system).